 Won’t I get lonely?
 What happens if I get lost?
 I can’t afford it.
 These are all common questions and concerns Solo Travelers have for me since I started Culture Trekking.
 While I could explain and argue these and many more, the bottom line is that you need to first choose a destination that fits your concerns.
 So here are, what I consider to be, the Best Destinations for Solo Travelers in 2019.

 This is by far one of my favorite countries, and the one I recommend to first time solo travelers- especially female solo travelers.
 It introduces you in a gentle way to a different transportation system than most Americans are used to.
-It is a smaller airport flying into Edinburgh, English is the predominant language, and everything is so close in proximity in the center of the city that it is easy to walk everywhere.
+It is a smaller airport to fly lying (Edinburgh), English is the predominant language, and everything is so close in proximity in the center of the city that it is easy to walk everywhere.
 Entrance fees to the major historical sites are cheap, and the entire place is steeped in ancient history with plenty of Folklore, ghost stories, and Scottish Heroes to keep you entertained.

-This is a great location for those wanted to experience beaches, culture, and great food, diving, and interaction with other travelers.
+This is a great location for those wanting to experience beaches, culture, great food, diving, and interaction with other travelers.
 The prices here are super cheap and you can get fairly good rates on flights because of its increasing popularity.
-The one drawback to this country is just how touristic it has become, and beaches are often crowded.
+The one drawback to this country is just how touristic it has become, the beaches are often over-crowded.
 On the other hand, it gives you plenty of opportunity to meet loads of internationals.
+If you go during the Thai-Laos New Year, you may just find yourself in the midst of a massive water-fight.

-Deemed one of the safest countries in the world.
+Iceland was deemed as one of the safest countries in the world.
 Iceland’s popularity is growing though, ever since Game of Thrones was filmed here, and the photos of the Blue Pool emerged it has become a frequented location by travelers from around the world.
 While winters can be harsh, the Northern Lights are quite beautiful; the summers are filled with lush landscapes and plenty of Instagram worthy moments.
-Flight costs are very cheap, but once you arrive the costs of food, gas, lodging, and entrance fees can really put a dent in the budget.
+Flight costs are very cheap, but once you arrive, the costs of food, gas, lodging, and entrance fees can really put a dent in the budget.
 Still, for the outdoor enthusiasts, it is a fantastic location for all those Solo Travelers.

 Cabo San Lucas, Mexico

 Yes, Cabo is always beautiful no matter what time of year you go – marine life, parties, and plenty of beach and sunsets for all.
-There are plenty of scams that go on here, but if you reserve your adventures and hotels beforehand you should be just fine.
-Try to stay at an all inclusive resort so that you don’t have to fight for your time on the beach with everyone else.
+There are scams that go on here, but if you reserve your adventures and hotels beforehand you should be just fine.
+Try to stay at an all-inclusive resort so that you don’t have to fight for your time on the beach with everyone else.
 There are several hotels like this in the area.
-My favorite thing is
+My favorite thing is to be there during whale watching season, or when the sand falls are active.
+Diving here is an incredible experience if you are a first time diver.

 This is also a party location, but for those who like to meet people- interact with the culture and yet also have a relaxing evening with beautiful sunset views then a visit to Mykonos is where you need to go for your first Solo Trip.
 It is a little more difficult to get around, and get to the Island – but due to the amount of tourists wanting to visit the Islands this has greatly improved over the years.
 There is plenty to see and do on Mykonos – it is an outdoor paradise with views that are unparalleled.